NVIDIA-Omniverse/OpenUSD-Code-Samples/README.md

 | cpp_kit_cmds.cpp | C++ using Kit commands |
 | usda.usda | USDA (text) file |

 Each flavor can have more than one sample (variations).
-In this case we append _var(X) where X starts with 1 and increments for as many sample variations as needed.
+In this case we append _var< X >, where X starts with 1 and increments for as many sample variations needed.

 Example: `py_usd.py`, `py_usd_var1.py`, `py_usd_var2.py `, etc...

 **Markdown files:**

-Every flavor that has a sample needs exactly one markdown file, no matter how many samples are included.
-They will have the same name as the code samples (excluding the variations suffix), but with the .md extension.
+Every flavor that has a sample needs exactly one markdown file, no matter how many variations are included.
+They will have the same name as the flavor, but with the .md extension.

 Example, if you have some `py_usd.py` samples you'll need a `py_usd.md` file.
-In the markdown file you'll need to use the `literalinclude` directive
+In the markdown file you'll need to use the `literalinclude` directive.

 Example:
 ```